ARMmbed/mbed-os-5-docs/docs/tools/debug/crash_dump_analyzer.md

-## Crash Log Parser Tool
+## Crash log parser tool

-This post-processing tool can be used to parse and analyze the crash dump generated when an exception happens.
+You can use this postprocessing tool to parse and analyze the crash dump generated when an exception happens.

-## Capturing crash log
+### Capturing the crash log

-When an exception happens Mbed-OS exception handler will print out the crash information to STDOUT (which is usually your serial port).
-The crash information contains register context at the time exception and current threads in the system.
-Registers captured depends on specific Cortex-M core you are using.
-For example, if your target is using Cortex-M0, some registers like MMFSR, BFSR, UFSR may not be available and will not appear in the crash log.
+When an exception happens, the Mbed OS exception handler prints the crash information to STDOUT, (which is usually your serial port).
+The crash information contains the register context at the time of the exception and the current threads in the system.
+Registers captured depend on the specific Cortex-M core you are using.
+For example, if your target is using Cortex-M0, some registers, such as MMFSR, BFSR and UFSR may not be available and do not appear in the crash log.

 The information printed out to STDOUT will be similar to the following:

 ```